Line chart race – an overview

 - The first thing you need is a CSV or Excel file of your data

 - You need to make sure that there’s a row for each participant in the race – like a candidate or a football team.
-Populat the first column to populate with the participants’ names.
-Each other column is a “stage” of the race – like a specific date, week or years.
+Populate the first column with the participants’ names.
+Every other column is a “stage” of the race – like a specific date, week or year.

 name Day 1 Day 2 Day 3 Lance Armstrong 0 4 7 Chris Hoyle 0 3 6